Crownpeak/best-practices/fredhopper/fhr-shopify-app/sdk/README.md

 The Fredhopper SDK is designed as a lean API client for interacting with the Fredhopper Query API, through the Shopify App Proxy, focused on making it easy to query Fredhopper endpoints while letting developers build their own UI and rendering logic.
 It handles authentication, request formatting, and provides utilities for common Fredhopper operations.

-> To enable the [SDK Theme Embed](../user-guide/README.md#enabling-the-javascript-sdk), see the documentation
+> To enable the [SDK Theme Embed](../user-guide/README.md#enabling-the-javascript-sdk) provided with the Shopify App, see the documentation

 > For more details on using the [Fredhopper Query Language](https://crownpeak.gitbook.io/product-discovery/building-the-front-end-experience-with-fhr/fredhopper-query-language), used by both the SDK and the Query API, see the documentation.